The Madeira Island Guide | Europe’s Hawaï

 - Travelling to Madeira is safe

-- Transavia and TUI offer direct flights to Madeira which both take about 4 hours.
+- Transavia offers direct flights to Madeira and takes about 4 hours.

 - If you visit Madeira, it can be a good idea to hire a car.
 This way you are able to see most of the island.
 This also means that you can pick your accommodation outside of the busy and touristic town of Funchal.

 - There is always a breeze on Madeira!
 Because of this, the weather can change on each individual side of the island.
 Bring enough clothes to adapt.
 Bring your hiking boots!

 - Football player Christiano Ronaldo is from Madeira a therefore a national hero.
 You will see his face everywhere and the airport has even been named after him.